-The web.config file stores the database connection strings, which contain the HostName of the database server (Data Source), the name of the database (Initial Catalogue), and the credentials (User ID and Password), thus the importance of encrypting it.
+When using SQL Server Login accounts, it is of the utmost importance that the server configuration file (appsettings.json) be encrypted, for it stores the database connection strings.
+These include the HostName of the database server (Data source), the name of the database (Initial Catalogue), and the credentials (User ID and Password).

 Granting access to the NetFrameworkConfigurationKey container could be a security concern, therefore it is recommended to not grant this permission to Network Service or Local Service.

-Then run the following command from an elevated Command Prompt:
+Then run the following command from an elevated command prompt:

-c:>"Windows\Microsoft.NET\Framework64\v4.0.30319\aspnet_regiis" -pa "NetFrameworkConfigurationKey" "SchedSvcLocalAccount"
+"C:\Windows\Microsoft.NET\Framework64\v4.0.30319\aspnet_regiis" -pa "NetFrameworkConfigurationKey" "SchedSvcLocalAccount"

 This should return: